VictoriaMetrics/VictoriaMetrics/README.md

   -csvTrimTimestamp duration
     	Trim timestamps when importing csv data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -disableRerouting
     	Whether to disable re-routing when some of vmstorage nodes accept incoming data at slower speed compared to other storage nodes.
-By default the re-routing is enabled.
 Disabled re-routing limits the ingestion rate by the slowest vmstorage node.
-On the other side, disabled re-routing minimizes the number of active time series in the cluster
+On the other side, disabled re-routing minimizes the number of active time series in the cluster during rolling restarts and during spikes in series churn rate (default true)
   -enableTCP6
     	Whether to enable IPv6 for listening and dialing.
 By default only IPv4 TCP and UDP is used -envflag.enable